 Worldwide, Asthma is seen equally in boys and girls but is more often seen in children than adults.
 It is seen in about 100 out of every 1000 individuals.

 Asthma is a very common condition that affects more than 5- 10% of the population.

-Over the past 15 years the cost, number of hospitalizations, and occurrence has been steadily increasing.
+Over the past 15 years the cost, number of hospitalizations, and occurrence have been steadily increasing.
 Asthma is a chronic condition that affects the Lungs.
-The root of this medial condition is the Inflammatory Condition of the airways.
+The root of this medical condition is the Inflammatory Condition of the airways.

 – Shortness of breath